enjrolas/glasscutter/README.md

 The bottom options are for the png export.
 The resolution sets, well, the resolution of the png in dpi.
 'Overlap' prints microslices from the neighboring slices onto the current slice.
-The number is from 0-1, where a 0 indicates no overlap, a 0.5 indicates a 50% overlap and a 1 indicates a 100% overlap.
+The value is the number of microslices from the neighboring slice that will be printed on the next slice.

-Finally, in the center, there are two checkboxes to set pdf and png exports.
+Finally, in the center, along the right side, there are two checkboxes to set pdf and png exports.
 If no boxes are checked, the program will just slice the model and show a preview, but not export anything.
 If either box is checked, the program will export that format.